-Turn attention to the detection performance of the $\texttt{CPFind}$ algorithm for sample sizes of $n \in \{500,2000\}$.
+For the sake of brevity we only show the performance of the detection procedure in the presence of structural breaks in both conditional mean and variance, presented in \Cref{tab:detection_mu_sigma}.
+For comparison, we also include the accuracy of detected structural breaks using the nonparametric PELT algorithm \citep{haynes2017computationally}.
 We observe that the nonparametric PELT algorithm severely overestimates the number of structural breaks present in the data, especially for larger sample sizes and more complex data structures.
 While it helps the method achieve better accuracy in terms of the minimum deviation metric in few cases, it is practically not a suitable approach.
 Our method, in contrast, estimates at most one additional structural break on average while typically retaining a deviation of less than $\pm 70$ data points from the true structural break.
 Only exception is when the covariate series comes from an ARMA-GARCH process and there are higher number of structural breaks in the main data.
 In that scenario, the error in deviation from the true break-point is in the range of 100 to 150.